P-1B A Member of an Internationally Recognized Entertainment Group

 Essential Support Personnel

-The U.S. employe, agent or sponsoring organization must file a separate petition for support personnel.
+The U.S. employee, agent or sponsoring organization must file a separate petition for support personnel.
 The petition must include the following documents:

 - A consultation from an appropriate labor organization with expertise in the area of the support person’s skill